When working with layouts and layout templates in Studio for InDesign, you can:

 When a layout is opened for editing, it is 'checked-out' of Studio Server, meaning that the layout is locked and other users are prevented from editing the layout until it is checked-in again.

-Use this method to view the content of the layout without checking-out the layout, thereby allowing other users to open it for editing.
+Use this method to view the content of the layout without checking-out the layout, thereby making it possible for other users to open it for editing.

 To perform this action, do the following: